Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-becoming-a-moviegoer.md

 > **hksrevenge** - I try to catch any and everything I can in theaters as I just generally prefer the theater experience much more.
 If you ever decide to watch a movie at home, it would be due to the inability and time to see in theaters.
 In most cases those would be movies not showing near me or very very limited in showings and there is just no way I can see it at the theaters.

+I'd like to thank each of these kind RU subscribers for giving their perspectives and insights.